sigino/CarmaLinkAPI/configurationDataReadCommandsGET.md

 <h2>Configuration Data Read Commands - GET</h2>
 Report configurations are retrieved by issuing a series of GET commands to the API.

-* All GET methods accept an additional, optional query parameter, `id={configId}` specifying a specific config id to return.
+* All GET methods accept an additional, optional query parameter, ’id={configId}’ specifying a specific config id to return.
 When not provided, the CarmaLink's most recent report configuration is returned
 * All of the GET methods accept the content type application/json
 * The success code is 200 (OK)